 This includes:

-- Workplace harassment (either sexual harassment or non-sexual harassment on the basis of race, religion, disability, national origin, sexual orientation, age, etc.);7
+- Workplace harassment (either sexual harassment or non-sexual harassment on the basis of protected characteristics such as race, religion, disability, national origin, sexual orientation, age, gender identity/expression, genetic information, marital status, medical condition, breastfeeding, reproductive health decision-making, and off-duty cannabis use);7

-- Failure by an employer to meet its obligations to provide pregnancy leave and family leave under the California Family Rights Act and the California Pregnancy Disability Act.9
+- Failure by a covered employer to meet its obligations to provide pregnancy leave and family leave under the California Family Rights Act and the California Pregnancy Disability Leave Law.9

 Opposing this kind of FEHA-prohibited practice may mean any of the following: